-Profile: Dominic Raab
+Who is Dominic Raab?

 In Mrs May's January 2018 reshuffle he became housing minister - one of the highest-profile non-cabinet roles in government.

-And in July that year, when Mr Davis quit, the prime minister promoted Mr Raab to Brexit secretary, a cabinet post.
+And in July that year, when David Davis quit, the prime minister promoted Mr Raab to Brexit secretary, a cabinet post.

 Yet his improved relationship with Mrs May did not last long.
-In November 2018, he quit, criticising her position on Brexit.

-He argued that he could not "in good conscience" support the "backstop" arrangement designed to avoid a hard border between the Irish Republic and Northern Ireland.
+In November 2018, he quit, arguing that he could not "in good conscience" support the "backstop" arrangement designed to avoid a hard border between the Irish Republic and Northern Ireland.

 As an influential Brexiteer, his comments were seen as significant in increasing opposition to Mrs May's withdrawal agreement with the EU, which MPs repeatedly rejected.

-After Mrs May announced she was standing down last year, Mr Raab entered the contest to become Conservative leader, and prime minister.
+After Mrs May announced she was standing down, Mr Raab entered the contest to become Conservative leader, and prime minister.

 In a crowded field, he failed to get the 33 MPs' votes he needed to progress to the third round.
 Fellow Brexiteers Boris Johnson and Michael Gove outlasted him.

-Mark Francois, one of the most strongly pro-Brexit of Tory MPs, said: "Whoever wins, and I hope it's Boris, I hope they find a good place for Dom in their cabinet, because I think he deserves it."

-Mr Johnson, to whom Mr Raab gave his support after his elimination from the the race, did just that.
-On 24 July last year he became foreign secretary and first secretary of sate - effectively deputy prime minister.
+Mr Johnson, to whom Mr Raab gave his support after his elimination from the the race, promoted him to foreign secretary and first secretary of state - effectively deputy prime minister.

-The new job gave him an international profile surpassed only by Mr Johnson's, in terms of the UK government.

-But he only narrowly managed to hold on to Esher and Walton at last December's general election, seeing off a strong Liberal Democrat challenged by 2,743 votes.
+But he only narrowly managed to hold on to his Esher and Walton seat at the 2019 general election, seeing off a strong Liberal Democrat challenge by 2,743 votes.

-The overall Conservative landslide, however, on a promise to "get Brexit done", meant he saw his dream of leaving the EU come true on 31 January this year.
+The overall Conservative landslide, however, on a promise to "get Brexit done", meant he saw his dream of leaving the EU come true on 31 January 2020.

-Since then coronavirus has taken over from Brexit as the UK government's number one priority, although tough negotiations on a trade deal with Brussels are continuing, via video link.

-It was reported recently that Mr Raab, as well as being first secretary of state, had been chosen as "designated survivor" - the person who takes over the running of the country if Mr Johnson is struck down, reaffirming his status.
+Now, as foreign secretary and first secretary of state, he is the UK government's de-facto second-in-command.

+He was left in charge of running much of the government when the prime minister was hospitalised with Covid-19 in April last year.